 Selected participants were contacted and introduced to the aim and outline of the study.
 Those with whom an interest of taking part was established were invited to video call interviews.
-The participants were a sample of six doctors, two males, and four females, selected through opportunity sampling and snowballing, with their names changed for ethical considerations.
+The participants were a sample of 6 doctors, 2 males, and 4 females, selected through opportunity sampling and snowballing, with their name changed for ethical considerations.
 The participants were aged between 49 and 67, and were working in both public and private health care sectors.
-All participants had over 20 years of experience working in the profession, and were based in Poland or in the United Kingdom (for the participants' demographics, see Tab.
-1).
-After obtaining a written consent to take part in the study, semi-structured interviews were conducted, which consisted of 10 open-ended questions informed by reviewed literature, investigating the doctors' identity and their perceived wellbeing, for example, "What factors might have the biggest impact on your identity as a doctor?".
+All participants had over 20 years of experience working in the profession and were working in Poland or in the United Kingdom (For participants' demographics see Table 1).
+After obtaining a written consent to take part in the study, semi-structured interviews were conducted, which consisted of 10 open-ended questions informed by reviewed literature, investigating the doctors' identity and their perceived wellbeing, for example, 'What factors might have the biggest impact on your identity as a doctor?'.
 The interviews lasted between 29 and 46 minutes, with an average duration of 34 minutes.
-The transcribed data from the interviews was analysed using interpretative phenomenological analysis (Smith and Osborn, 2015).
-The initial phase of analysis involved making notes about the impression of content which was shared by the participants as well as the language used.
+The transcribed data from the interviews was analysed using Interpretative Phenomenological Analysis (Smith and Osborn, 2015).
+The initial phase of analysis involved making notes about the impression of content which was shared by participants as well as language used.
 The second stage was focused on transforming previously developed notes to emerging themes formulated to represent more abstract concepts.
 In the last stage, areas of similarity and overlap between the themes were investigated.
-The themes were grouped accordingly, forming different clusters which were given representative names.
+Themes were grouped accordingly, forming different clusters which were given representative names.